Spec language reference

 Module structure

 A spec is a TypeScript module evaluated by the Go runner each step.
-It must export properties and actionsRoot on globalThis (the bundler entry point does this automatically via the final two lines):
+It exports properties and actionsRoot, plus an optional setup:

 import { ... } from "@sanderling/spec";